-In a social network integrated era, connecting with your audience is extremely important, if not expected.
+In a social network integrated era, connecting with your audience is vital, if not expected.
 Travelers want to be excited about their hotel choices.
 They browse through many options before choosing one; the better your content stands out, the more likely you are to catch a traveler’s attention.
-In Samantha Worgull’s article about content marketing she suggests using crowd pleasers.
+In Samantha Worgull’s article about content marketing, she suggests using crowd-pleasers.
 Crowd pleasers are content that targets a specific audience’s sensibilities to attract them to your hotel.
 Samantha also suggests finding your niche.
 That is, find a targeted competitive advantage and promote that.
-People searching for that special attribute will be attracted to your hotel.
+People searching for that particular attribute will be attracted to your hotel.

 - Hashtag Campaigns

 - Customer Reviews